 Soweto shines with African gospel choir

-Show includes tribute to Civil Rights Activist Nelson Mandela
+Show includes tribute to Civil Rights activist Nelson Mandela

 1/30/2014, 9 a.m.

 "These were some of the most memorable times in our career," she explained.
-"We've sung at family celebrations for both Madiba and the Arch, and there is no greater feeling than when these great men have
+"We've sung at family celebrations for both Madiba and the Arch, and there is no greater feeling than when these great men have thanked us and praised our performances.
+Both are icons who have made South Africa what it is today and we feel so honored to have met them."

-A hybrid of past and contemporary elements, Soweto's music said Bryer in a candid interview with the Miami Times, "has been passed down to us through generations from our grandparents.
-We take that basic sound and then add our own unique style to it.
-We don't want to sing songs the same as anyone else," she said.
+"We don't want to sing songs the same as anyone else," said Bryer.
 "So we always try to do our own arrangements to give well-known and other classics a special interpretation."

-In addition to their music, the choir is active in humanitarian causes, serving as United Nation Envoys for Africa and as ambassadors for Nelson Mandela’s 46667 social justice campaign.
+Soweto is active in humanitarian causes, serving as United Nation Envoys for Africa and as ambassadors for Nelson Mandela’s 46667 social justice campaign.

 "There is a huge AIDS pandemic in our country and it's important to let people know about the suffering and to help our countrymen in whatever way we can," said Bryer.
 "By being ambassadors, we are trying to give back to others in our community which is relevant to us."